What Is BYOD?

 - Your device will be required to have a password and a forced timeout of up to 15 minutes.

-- You will be asked to accept “Certificates” – this is perfectly safe as they will be coming from a trusted UConn Health server.
+- You may be asked to accept “Certificates” – this is perfectly safe as they will be coming from a trusted UConn Health server.

 - The response time for the initial email synchronization may vary.
 After the initial sync, email will flow promptly.